-Create a 2D scatter-plot of how TurningRadius corresponds to the actual turning radius of your particular robot measured in centimeters.
+Write a new VPL program that simply uses "TurningRadiusToWheelPowers" to drive your robot in an arc.
+Your program should look just like Step 1 in the second courseware tutorial.
+Create a 2D scatter-plot of how the TurningRadius property, in the TurningRadiusToWheelPowers service, corresponds to the actual turning radius of your particular robot measured in centimeters.
 Important: Please represent the input argument "TurningRadius" on the vertical axis, and your measured radius (in cm) on the horizontal axis (while this might seem counter-intuitive at first, it will make sense later on because you are really interested in the inverse of this relationship).

 A measuring tape will be provided at the lab.
 Hint: one possible way to measure the radius is to start the robot perpendicular to a line and have it run a 180 degree turn.
 Then measure the distance between the starting location and the location where it crossed the line again.
-This should give you a simple approximation of the turning-diameter (which is twice the radius).
+This should give you a simple approximation of the turningdiameter (which is twice the radius).